cobalthq/cobalt-product-public-docs/content/en/PMP/_index.md

 ## Introducing the Pentest Management Platform

-The Cobalt Pentest Management Platform is designed to increase the efficiency and quality of your internal pentests.
-With this solution, security teams can:
+The Cobalt Pentest Management Platform is designed to increase the efficiency and quality of your in-house pentests.
+This solution enables security teams to:

-- **Manage internal pentests in one place**
-- **Streamline end-to-end processes**
+- Visualize your end-to-end pentest program in a single platform
+- Reduce administrative work for faster turnaround times and remediation efforts
+- Integrate findings into your SDLC via Jira and GitHub, or use the Cobalt API
-- **Standardize reporting for stakeholders**
+- Standardize reporting with customizable and automated templates
+- Track program improvements by leveraging ongoing test data and analytics

-An In-House Pentest is a pentest that an organization performs on the Cobalt platform without involving Cobalt pentesters.
-The workflow for In-House Pentests is the same as for other pentests that you run on the Cobalt platform.
+{{% in-house-pentest-definition %}} The workflow for In-House Pentests is similar to other pentests that you run on the Cobalt platform.
+Here are some key points about In-House Pentests:

+- **Pentesters**: Invite pentesters of your choice.
+- **Timelines**: Define the timeline for your pentest.
+- **Findings**: Remediate vulnerabilities (findings), and submit them for retest.
+- **Collaboration**: Communicate with pentesters and your teammates in the pentest chat, without using third-party tools.
+- **Integrations**: Streamline your workflows with Cobalt integrations.
+- **Reports**: Share your guidelines with pentesters to standardize reporting.
+- **Analytics**: Use Cobalt insights to analyze the security posture of your assets.

 <!--Here's what you need to know:
 - In-House Pentests will not impact your [credit balance](/platform-deep-dive/credits/track-credits/).
 You can launch as many In-House Pentests as you need.